 To ensure that the city’s water systems are infrastructurally prepared to deal with natural calamities in the future.

-Primary focus is to maximise the utility of waste lands as wetlands for aquifer recharge
+Rise Chennai's primary focus is to maximise the utility of waste lands as wetlands for aquifer recharge:

 The plan is to restore water bodies across Kovalam Muttukadu Basin (25 km) and connect them through water channels that will finally drain into the Buckingham Canal.

 Has high inflow of sewage from surrounding areas.
-This can be made to stop by installing sewage treatment plants of small capacity along the canal and plug sewage outfalls.
+This can be stopped by installing sewage treatment plants of small capacity along the canal and plug sewage outfalls.

 Chennai is a part of 100 cities in the Resilient Cities Program.